Peter Eliasberg is chief counsel/Manheim Family attorney for First Amendment Rights at the ACLU of Southern California.

-Peter Eliasberg (@eliasbergpeter) is chief counsel and Manheim Family attorney for First Amendment Rights at the ACLU of Southern California.
-He joined the ACLU SoCal in 1996 and served as the managing attorney and the Manheim Family attorney for First Amendment Rights until February 2011, then as legal director until April 2016.
+Peter joined the ACLU in 1996 and served as the managing attorney and the Manheim Family attorney for First Amendment Rights until February 2011, when he became legal director for the affiliate.

 During his tenure Peter has worked on cases involving the First Amendment, the Fourth Amendment, disability discrimination and educational equity, among others.
 He represented Frank Buono in federal district court, the 9th U.S. Circuit Court of Appeals and the United States Supreme Court in an Establishment Clause challenge to the presence of a cross on federal land in Buono v.
 Salazar.